| Confucianism Confucianism, major system of thought in China, developed

 by his disciples; and the Mencius (Book of Mencius), containing

+the teachings of one of Confucius's great followers.
 The keynote of Confucian ethics is jen, variously translated

 as "love," "goodness," "humanity,"